 He makes sound easy – it is not.
 It is almost constantly uphill, sometimes steady, but often up rough steps of stone or poles.
 It is completely in the open, only ducking into snatches of rain forest in the ravines; the contrast in temperature is surprising.
-Birds hide here but I all one hears on the open area is your laboured breathing.
+Birds hide here but all one hears on the open area is your laboured breathing.
 I considered turning back many times, but set a time limit – 3 hrs in and 2 back starting at 10am.
 I managed to get to the first Tugela crossing – as he writes.
-I was not well prepared as the visitor centre was closed on my initial pass, and I didn’t think they would have much (correctly as I saw the next day).
+I was not well prepared as the visitor centre near the gate was closed on my initial pass, and I didn’t think they would have much (correctly as I saw the next day).
 I had muesli, a tangerine, and a flask of water.
 About half way I saw in the high distance, people on a white lookout rock.
 I could not believe it was still so far to go, but I did get there – its about 20 mins before the 1st crossing.
 I took many shots but have yet to check them.
 I was back as planned, but dead tired.
 The last 30 mins were a matter of just moving as my legs and hips are not what they were!
 Looking back, it was an achievement, but not one I want to repeat.

-There is no store or food place anywhere near here, but David and Ailine are at Berghouse 9km away plus 5 on the worst dirt road high on a hillside.
+There is no store or food place anywhere near the B&B, but David and Ailine are at Berghouse 9km away plus 5 on the worst dirt road high on a hillside.
 Ailine was shooting the sunset from there, repeating what I saw last night.
 The place prepares meals on order.
 I was uncomfortable driving back in the dark past the small homes of the Black people.